This post may include affiliate links. Thank you for your support.

 I completely understand!
 I’m right there with you and have been craving tons of comfort food lately as well.
 I’m so thrilled you enjoyed this pasta recipe!!
 Thank you so much for coming back and letting me know how everything went over!
 I have my fingers crossed that the next two and a half weeks fly by for you!!!
 Cheers!

-Thanks for re-sharing this one Chey!
-Love the added photos and the feature to scale up or down in the recipe!
+Thanks for this one!
+Love the feature to scale up or down in the recipe!
 Awesome!

 I’m so glad you reminded me about this one, Cheyanne.
 So good and we haven’t made it in ages!!
 Thank you!